Edward Antony Richard Louis was born on 10 March 1964. The Queen's youngest child and third son.

 On 19 June 1999 the Prince married at St George's Chapel in Windsor Castle, Sophie Rhys-Jones, a public relations manager with her own company.
 This intimate private setting was a break with tradition: royal weddings have traditionally taken place in famous public arenas such as Westminster Abbey and St Paul's Cathedral.

-The Queen conferred on Prince Edward the titles of Earl of Wessex and Viscount Severn – another break with tradition, as sons of the Sovereign are conventionally created dukes.
-It was announced that when the current creation of the dukedom of Edinburgh, held by Prince Philip since 1947, reverts to The Crown, which will not occur until after Charles has acceded to the throne, Edward will be created Duke of Edinburgh.
+Queen Elizabeth conferred on Prince Edward the titles of Earl of Wessex and Viscount Severn – another break with tradition, as sons of the Sovereign are conventionally created dukes.
+It was announced that when the current creation of the dukedom of Edinburgh reverted to The Crown, Edward would be created Duke of Edinburgh.
 In March 2019 the Queen granted him the additional title of Earl of Forfar.

 The Earl and Countess of Wessex carry out a full schedule of official activities for The Queen, and many of the late Duke of Edinburgh's duties have fallen to his youngest son.
 Edward is President of the Commonwealth Games Federation and has taken over his father's role in The Duke of Edinburgh's Award Scheme.
 The Earl and Countess of Wessex have also undertaken several overseas tours.

 The Earl and Countess of Wessex live at Bagshot Park in Surrey, and have two children: Lady Louise Mountbatten Windsor (2003) and James, Viscount Severn (2007).